openwisp/openwisp-utils/README.rst

     my_link_json = {'label': 'Link Label', 'url': 'link_url', 'icon':'my-icon'}

-Following is the discription of the json:
+Following is the description of the json:

 +------------------+--------------------------------------------------------------+
 | **Parameter**    | **Description**                                              |